Chasexj/Meeting-Notes/Traffic-Classification/9-14-22-Nick-Chase.md

    2. We need to collect datasets on different locations to verify that our selected sets of feature are indeed working as we claim.

+   3. Literature review on "why not just retrain"?
+Some directions to look into: labeling is becoming costly and less feasible.
+Time cost for retrain.
+Etc.

-   3. We can show that the set of features extract from certain datasets also scales to additional datasets that may contain different types of services/applications. (but on the same encryption type.)
+   4. We can show that the set of features extract from certain datasets also scales to additional datasets that may contain different types of services/applications. (but on the same encryption type.)

-   4. Establish a metric for selecting the optimal set of features: how do we rigorously combine f1/accuracy/precision with data drift metrics?
+   5. Establish a metric for selecting the optimal set of features: how do we rigorously combine f1/accuracy/precision with data drift metrics?